Alternate Remediation Options

 Alternative methods of instruction may include student self-directed study via online skill development programs, some without fee such as the following options:

-- Free access at the Kahn Academy website
+- Free access at the Khan Academy website

 - Ability to create an account to track progress and report skills

 - Multiple videos for review

 - Multiple chances to review skills and retake quizzes to improve skills

 - Free app for Android, iPhone or iPad

 Pre-algebra reviews Developmental Math skills which include factors, fractions, decimals, negative numbers, proportions, ratios, equations, inequalities, exponents.

 Algebra I reviews Intermediate Math skills which include solving equations, solving inequalities, working with units, linear equations and graphs, functions, word problems factorizations, rational exponents and radicals.

 Algebra II reviews College Math skills which include functions, complex numbers, polynomials, radical and rational relationships.

 For guidance on which level is appropriate for enrollment intention, contact your Testing office.